-For older SFRs (with MS ages $\gtrsim 10\,\mathrm{Myr}$) absolute ages using the semi-empirical pre-MS models of BCAH98 $\alpha=1.9$, DCJ08, and DAM97 have been derived using the τ^2 fitting statistic in the $g{\mathrm{WFC}}, (g-i){\mathrm{WFC}}$ CMD.
+For older SFRs (with MS ages $\gtrsim 10 \,\text{Myr}$ ) absolute ages using the semi-empirical pre-MS models of BCAH98 $\alpha = 1.9$ , DCJ08 and DAM97 have been derived using the $\tau^2$ fitting statistic in the $g{\text{WFC}}, (g - i){\text{WFC}}$ CMD.
 At such ages the pre-MS loci of the SFRs are well-defined with the observed spread at a given colour accounted for by the inclusion of an intrinsic binary fraction in the model isochrones.
 Furthermore, a model that accounts for possible contamination of the pre-MS due to non-members that have not been rejected by the stellar youth diagnostics has been introduced.
-The semi-empirical pre-MS isochrones appear to follow the shape of the observed pre-MS loci and suggests that the recalibration process is rather robust.
+The semi-empirical pre-MS isochrones appear to follow the shape of the observed pre-MS loci, suggesting that the recalibration process is rather robust.
 At younger ages (MS ages < 10 Myr), however, the semi-empirical pre-MS model isochrones do not follow the observed shape of the pre-MS loci.
-This then implies that the use of the observed colours at the age of the Pleiades or the theoretical dependence on $\log g$ as defined by the atmospheric models (or a combination of both) is unfounded.
-Moreover, this disparity may be related to the fact that the evolutionary models do not include physical processes that are known to affect the SEDs of young, low-mass pre-MS stars (e.g. activity, starspots, rotation, etc.).
-Thus, in this age regime, the τ^2 fitting statistic cannot be used to derive absolute ages, and therefore so-called nominal ages have been estimated based on the comparison of a model dependent star of mass $0.75\,\mathrm{M}\odot$ (with the appropriate reddening and distance modulus applied) with the observed pre-MS locus.
-For both the absolute and nominal ages, it was found that the BCAH98 $\alpha=1.9$ and DCJ08 models predict similar pre-MS ages, however those derived using the DAM97 models are typically a factor of 1.5-2 times younger.
+This then implies that the use of the observed colours at the age of the Pleiades or the theoretical dependence on $\log q$ as defined by the atmospheric models - or a combination of both - is unfounded.
+Moreover, this disparity may be related to the fact that the evolutionary models do not include physical processes that are known to affect the SEDs of young, lowmass pre-MS stars (e.g. activity, starspots, rotation, etc.).
+Thus, in this age regime the $\tau^2$ fitting statistic cannot be used to derive absolute ages, and therefore so-called nominal ages have been estimated based on the comparison of a model star of mass $0.75\,{ m M}{\odot}$ - with the appropriate reddening and distance modulus applied - with the observed pre-MS locus.
+For both the absolute and nominal ages, it was found that the BCAH98 $\alpha = 1.9$ and DCJ08 models predict similar pre-MS ages, however those derived using the DAM97 models are typically a factor of 1.5 - 2 times younger.